Name | sibila JSON |

 - Access remote models from OpenAI, Anthropic, Mistral AI and other providers.

-No matter how well you craft a prompt begging a model for the output you need, it can always respond something else.
+No matter how well you craft a prompt begging a model for the format you need, it can always respond something else.
 Extracting structured data can be a big step into getting predictable behavior from your models.

 See [What can you do with Sibila?](https://jndiogo.github.io/sibila/what/)